tankred/CRUD-App-React-Hooks/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.